boomcamp/WP-1-Web-Resume/README.md

 # Theme and Design

-In our resume website we will use [one pager template](https://wordpress.org/themes/search/one%20pager/) which is often the best choice for a resume site.
-It’s smart to keep your resume site concise and easy to work through quickly.
-After all, employers usually have a lot of applications to read.
+Option#1: Use [one pager template](https://wordpress.org/themes/search/one%20pager/) which is often the best choice for a resume site.

-A one-page theme also makes it easy to create dedicated sections for each type of information, such as your biography, work history, and references.
+Option#2: Create your theme from scratch.

 # Database Design